-Control the server's behavior regarding this feature by means of entries in the file /etc/sysconfig/dhcpd.
+Control the server's behavior regarding this feature via entries in the file /etc/syscon-fig/dhcpd.
 To run dhcpd without the chroot environment, set the variable DHCPD_RUN_CH-ROOTED in /etc/sysconfig/dhcpd to "no".

-To enable dhcpd to resolve host names even from within the chroot environment, some other configuration files must be copied as well:
+To enable dhcpd to resolve host names even from within the chroot environment, the following configuration files must be copied as well: